Building a Robust Industrial Ethernet Network In Water and Wastewater Treatment Plants

 Having a redundant Ethernet network is important to WWTP management, because many WWTPs are still legacy meaning they were either built with a stand-alone station or have a traditional star topology Ethernet network.
 Valuable data from field devices will be dropped if at any point within a station encounters an accidental cable cut or disconnection.

-Building a ring topology redundancy Ethernet network could perform a “Self-Healing” function in order to re-build the network and route data immediately with a backup path.
+ring topology redundancy Ethernet network could perform a “Self-Healing” function in order to re-build the network and route data immediately with a backup path.
 Typically, industrial Ethernet switches have a built-in traditional STP/RSTP network recovery protocol but they still have a limitation for the maximum downtime (2~3 seconds); which means there’s risk about some data being dropped during this period.

 The built-in and user-friendly web console allows the user to easily configure the redundant network by just clicking on the drop-down menu and choosing the standard STP/RSTP or Antaira’s ring network recovery protocol setup.
 The user can assign any uplink ports from switch to switch in order to form a ring topology network.